silence-LXY/silence-lxy.github.io/_pages/about.md

 </div>

 ## ✨ Full List
-You can find all my co-authored publications on [Google Scholar] (https://scholar.google.com/citations?user=_cQXFJMAAAAJ&hl=en).
+You can find all my co-authored publications on [Google Scholar](https://scholar.google.com/citations?user=_cQXFJMAAAAJ&hl=en).
 If you do not have access to any of my papers, please feel free to contact me to request a copy.
 <ol reversed>
 <li> <b>Liu, X.</b>; Wang L.; Huang, J.; Wang Y.; Li C.; Ding L.; Lian X.; Shi J. Revealing the Covariation of Atmospheric O2 and Pollutants in an Industrial Metropolis by Explainable Machine Learning.
 Environmental Science & Technology Letters 2023 (under review)</li>